-Project Number Name Description Operations and M aintenance EN23113 Recharge Water/Groundwater Recharge Safety Work Improvements for Basin Gate Actuator Access To construct a safe platform with safety railing and toe boards around the actuators.
+Project Number Name Description EN22049 Groundwater Recharge (GWR)- Recharge Water (RW) Operator Interface Terminal (OIT) Upgrades The project will fund the cost to purchase the required replacement.
+IEUA staff will install five new terminals once a year for three years to address the seventeen sites.
+IS22005 Recharge Water/Groundwater Recharge Supervisory Control and Data Acquisition (SCADA) Infrastructure Replacement Purchase two replacement servers and other network switch infrastructure that have reached the end of its life cycle.
+Operations an d Maintenance EN23113 Recharge Water/Groundwater Recharge Safety Work Improvements for Basin Gate Actuator Access To construct a safe platform with safety railing and toe boards around the actuators.
 The platform will need to be accessible from a hinged and lockable gate.
 EN23078 Groundwater Recharge Assessment Projects Groundwater Recharge condition assessments project.
 AM24006 Groundwater Recharge Asset Management Technical Support Projects To create an accounting mechanism to collect IEUA Asset Management staff's time being spent on Technical Support within Groundwater Recharge fund.